 I don’t want to promise something that I can’t possibly do.
-The truth is I do not know if I want to go back to playing video games.
-I am happy with the things I have now, and I love that I was able to make a significant change within myself in just 3 months.
+The truth is, I do not know if I want to go back to playing video games.
+I am happy with the things I have now, and I love that I could make a significant change within myself in just 3 months.
 I would just want to continue.

 If I will play video games soon or not, I really don’t know.
 But right now, I don’t have any urge or will to play video games.
-It could be part of the detox where my brain is already rewired to be able to live without it.
+It could be part of the detox where my brain is already rewired to live without it.

 But before I leave my final words, I would just to say one last thing.

 It is your time to level up.
 Give yourself the same effort you’ve given to get that +10 armor in an online game you like.